Identify Ceph Latency Issues

 Fixes

-Based on the output from ceph -s (using our example above) we can correlate some information to help determine our bottleneck.
+Based on the output from ceph -s (using the example above), use the following guides in order to determine the bottleneck.

-1. As an initial step, restart the OSDs, if the slow ops go away and do not return, then we can investigate the logs for possible software bugs or memory issues.
+• If the slow ops go away and do not return, then investigate the logs for possible software bugs or memory issues.

-2. If the slow ops come right back, then there is an issue with replication between the 2 OSDs which tends to be network-related.
+• If the slow ops come right back, then there is an issue with replication between the two OSDs (which is usually network-related).

-1. If listed in addition to OSDs, then the root cause for this is typically the OSDs, and the process above should be used, followed by restarting the MDS daemons.
+• If listed in addition to OSDs, then the root cause for this is typically the OSDs; The slow_ops for OSDs process should be used, followed by restarting the MDS daemons.

-3. See Troubleshoot_Ceph_MDS_reporting_slow_requests_and_failure_on_client for additional steps to help identify MDS slow ops
+See Troubleshoot Ceph MDS reporting slow requests and failure on client for additional steps to help identify MDS slow ops.